Repast/repast4py-tutorial/Tutorial_Steps.md

 Completed code in `rndwalk_1.py`.

-Step 1 begins the Walker agent implementation and creates them in the Model.
+Step 1 begins the Walker agent implementation and creates a population of Walker agents in the Model.

 1. Add a minimal Walker to the code.